Diocese of Guildford: Bishops

-The diocesan Bishop of Guildford (Andrew Watson) is assisted by the Bishop suffragan of Dorking (vacant).
+The diocesan Bishop of Guildford (Andrew Watson) is assisted by the Bishop suffragan of Dorking (Paul Davies).
 The suffragan see of Dorking was re-created in 1968, having briefly existed in the Diocese of Winchester from 1905 to 1909.
 The diocese usually operates an informal area scheme in which the diocesan bishop mostly oversees Surrey archdeaconry and the suffragan Dorking, dividing the episcopal workload between the western and eastern parts of the diocese respectively, and each to work with an archdeacon as well as the administrative staff.
 Alternative episcopal oversight (for parishes in the diocese which reject the ministry of priests who are women) is provided by the provincial episcopal visitor, Norman Banks, Bishop suffragan of Richborough, who is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.

 There are also two former bishops living in the diocese who are licensed as honorary assistant bishops: